ESA title

 The proposed de-risk activity aims to develop an operational tool for Automatic Target Recognition (ATR) using AI algorithms and PAZ satellite Synthetic Aperture Radar (SAR) images.
 Currently, AI techniques in ATR are limited due to the scarcity of large image datasets.
 The innovation lies in adapting a SAR simulator to generate realistic synthetic images from 3D object models, addressing the shortage of real satellite imagery.
 This approach offers significant advantages, including cost and time savings in acquiring training data.

-Notably, there is a lack of successful and generalized ATR with SAR images in existing Earth Observation commercial software.
+Notably, there is a lack of successful and generalised ATR with SAR images in existing Earth Observation commercial software.
 While literature explores ATR with real images of specific objects, the proposed activity takes a pioneering step by combining synthetic and real SAR images to train AI algorithms.
 If successful, this approach would mark a significant milestone in SAR application development, demonstrating the feasibility of using simulated data in conjunction with real imagery for ATR training—an unprecedented achievement in the field.

 Current Status